Film The Change You’re Creating

 How the process works

-At WorkCabin Films, we’re always excited to explore new conservation documentary projects anywhere in Canada.
+At WorkCabin Films, we’re always excited to explore new conservation documentary and video projects anywhere in Canada.
 We’re especially drawn to stories rooted in science; think field research, species recovery programs connected to the Species at Risk Act, habitat restoration, Indigenous-led conservation efforts, and more.
 Basically, if it’s a powerful, untold, or underrepresented conservation story, we want to hear about it.

 How are projects funded?
 We Can Help